Butt Implants for Butt Augmentation

-Butt augmentation can be achieved with semisolid silicone implants which can be placed within the muscle or below the fascia.
+Butt augmentation can be achieved with semisolid silicone butt implants which can be placed within the muscle or below the fascia.
 The implants cannot be placed under the muscle as this results in sciatic nerve compression.
 There must be a protective gluteal muscle cuff below the implants to relieve pressure on the sciatic nerve.

 The butt implant surgery can be performed through multiple incision locations, though many perform the incision or incisions at the level of the intergluteal crease or cleft (above the level of the buttock crack).

-Buttock augmentation can be conservatively done with implants as small as 200 cc or so up to the largest implant of 712 cc.
-Dr. Kenneth Hughes, Los Angeles plastic surgeon, has performed many of the 712 cc buttock implant surgeries though smaller implants admittedly result in easier recovery and fewer complications, in general.
+Buttock augmentation can be conservatively done with implants as small as 200 cc or so up to the largest implant of 715 cc.
+Dr. Kenneth Hughes, Los Angeles plastic surgeon, has performed many of the 700+ cc buttock implant surgeries though smaller implants admittedly result in easier recovery and fewer complications, in general.
 Once again, there is a balance between patient expectations for improvement and what is reasonable or safe for a person’s anatomy.
 Due to the large number of butt implant revisions Dr. Kenneth Hughes performs, he realizes the need to satisfy the patient demands with the first surgery in regard to size and shape.
+However, those patients who ultimately want the largest implant would be well advised to place a more reasonable implant the first surgery, and then go up in size at a later time after the tissues have stretched and the pocket with the implant has expanded.

 Buttock implants come in largely two shapes, round and oval.
 Dr. Kenneth Hughes uses almost exclusively round implants as many patients are trying to achieve not only projection but roundness of the buttocks and hips as well.
 This simply cannot be achieved with oval implants.
 In addition, oval implants have the added risk of rotational deformity should they move within the pocket.

 Butt implants can have complications including bleeding, infection, fluid collection, tissue thinning, capsular contracture, wound separation, need for replacement, implant migration, among others.